tvadhisti/inventory_list/README.md

 **1. Steps in implementing the task**
 1. Create a new Django project.

 To create a new Django project, I first created a new directory on my desktop, namely 'inventory_list.'
-Next, I opened the terminal inside that directory and created a virtual environment by running "python -m venv env."
-Afterward, I activated the virtual environment by running "source env/bin/activate" and created a 'requirements.txt' file in that directory.
-I installed the necessary dependencies using "pip install -r requirements.txt."
-Finally, I used "django-admin startproject inventory_list ." to create the Django project.
-After creating it, I opened the folder in Visual Studio Code and edited the 'ALLOWED_HOSTS'  in 'settings.py' to be "ALLOWED_HOSTS = ["*"]."
+Next, I opened the terminal inside that directory and created a virtual environment by running ```python -m venv env```.
+Afterward, I activated the virtual environment by running ```source env/bin/activate``` and created a 'requirements.txt' file in that directory.
+I installed the necessary dependencies using ```pip install -r requirements.txt```, Finally, I used ```django-admin startproject inventory_list .``` to create the Django project.
+After creating it, I opened the folder in Visual Studio Code and edited the 'ALLOWED_HOSTS'  in 'settings.py' to be ```ALLOWED_HOSTS = ["*"]```.
 I then deactivated the virtual environment.
 After completing these steps, I created a '.gitignore' file in the 'inventory_list' directory.

 2. Create an app with the name 'main' in that project.

-I created the 'main' app by running "python manage.py startapp main" and registered it by adding 'main' to the 'INSTALLED_APPS' list in the 'settings.py' file located in the 'inventory_list' project directory.
+I created the 'main' app by running ```python manage.py startapp main``` and registered it by adding ```main,``` to the 'INSTALLED_APPS' in the 'settings.py' file located in the 'inventory_list' project directory.

 3. Create a URL routing configuration to access the 'main' app.